What we are doing in our gardens in Spring!

 Dress the Part

-Gardening can be a great way to stay active and get the benefits of fresh air.
-But there are some hazards that can be modified to make your time in the garden more enjoyable.
-A good quality pair of garden gloves is one of the most important articles of clothing to wear while gardening and today with many of nitrile garden gloves, you can protect your hands without losing dexterity or touch.
+Gardening can be a great way to stay active and benefit from fresh air.
+But some hazards can be modified to make your time in the garden more enjoyable.
+A good quality pair of garden gloves is one of the most important articles of clothing to wear while gardening.
+Today, with many nitrile garden gloves, you can protect your hands without losing dexterity or touch.
 A good sun hat or visor to protect you from the harmful rays of the sun is probably a close second.
 Many gardeners also like to use knee pads or other kneeling pads to help alleviate knee pain while doing work on the ground.

 Address Drainage Issues

-April showers bring May flowers, yes…but also often water in the basement or other unwanted places.
-Address storm water issues, but cleaning your gutters and making sure that downspouts are running away from your house foundations.
-Adding things like downspout splash blocks or lawn pop-up drains help to direct storm water away from foundations.
+April showers bring May flowers, yes…but also often the water in the basement or other unwanted places.
+Address stormwater issues, but clean your gutters and make sure that downspouts are running away from your house foundations.
+Adding things like downspout splash blocks or lawn pop-up drains help to direct stormwater away from foundations.
 Make drainage functional but fun by replacing downspouts with decorative rain chains or splash blocks.